inbo/tutorials/content/tutorials/spatial_transform_balanced_samples/index.md

 <img src="/images/tutorials/spatial_transform_balanced_samples/periodicity-1.png" width="80%" />

+Admittedly, my imagination falls short of finding concrete, real-life examples for these special distribution patterns.
+Nonetheless, I am fascinated by the computational capability of producing them.
-You now possess the basic tooling and can take these ideas and concepts further, for your own purposes.
+And if you encounter basically any more or less regular spatial distribution, you now possess the basic tooling and can take these ideas and concepts further, for your own purposes.

 <a id="sec-summary"></a>